-The best video chat apps are now more valuable than ever for those looking to stay in touch and connected to friends and family.
-Fortunately, there's all kinds of software designed to help with that, across desktop and mobile — many of which are free.
+The best video chat apps are more valuable than ever these days for those looking to stay in touch and connected to friends and family.
+Fortunately, there's all kinds of software designed to help with that, across desktop and mobile — most of which is free.

 We've rounded up a list of the best video chat apps, whether you're on desktop, using an iPhone or Android handset, or gaming on your PC.
 Some of these apps are better suited for professional cases, like working remotely with colleagues, while others are better for simply chatting.
 In fact, depending on the smartphone you own, some of this software might already come preinstalled on your device.

 Read on for our highlights of the best video chat apps on a multitude of platforms.
-And if you're skittish about spending money, fear not: every piece of software in this list at least has a free tier — and most of them are totally free, period.
+And if you're opposed to spending money, fear not: every piece of software in this list at least has a free tier — and most of them are totally free, period.

 - Which Jackbox party pack should you buy?

 - Zoom vs. Google Hangouts: Which video chat service is right for you?